Kaiser925/leaderelection/README.md

 # [WIP] leaderelection

-A leader election packge for go project.
+A leader election package for go project.
+It bases on [raft](https://github.com/hashicorp/raft)